-(1) An employer shall comply with the first withholding order which he receives.

-(2) If the employer receives two or more orders on the same day, he shall comply with the order issued pursuant to the judgment first entered.
-If two or more orders received on the same day are also based on judgments entered upon the same day, the employer shall comply with whichever one of such orders he selects.

-(3) If an earnings withholding order is received during the period that an employer is required to comply with another earnings withholding order for the same judgment debtor, the employer shall not withhold earnings pursuant to the subsequent order.

-(b) For the purposes of this section, an earnings withholding order is received on the date it is actually received at either the branch or office where the employee works or the office from which he is paid.
+(1) An employer shall comply with the first withholding order which he receives (2) If the employer receives two or more orders on the same day he shall comply with the order issued pursuant to the judgment first entered.
+If two or more orders received) on the same day are also based on judgments entered upon the same day, the employer shall comply with whichever one of such orders he selects.
+(3) If an earnings withholding order is (received) 35 during the period that an employer is required to comply 36 with another earnings withholding order for the same judgment debtor, the employer shall not withhold 38 earnings pursuant to the subsequent order.
+39 (b) For the purposes of this section, an earnings 40 withholding order (is received) on the date it is actually shall be deemed complete (served) served upon him.